Serving Montana Agriculture and growing prosperity under the Big Sky

 Hemp Seed

 Seed can be purchased from any seed company.
 However, the department recommends that buyers do their research to ensure they are purchasing high quality and compliant varieties.
-To see the current list of hemp seed providers licensed to distribute into Montana click here.
+Current list of hemp seed providers licensed to distribute into Montana.
 This is not an endorsement, recommendation or guarantee of the company’s seed in regard to germination, purity, or THC levels.

 Yes, all entities that sell agricultural seed in Montana are required to follow the requirements of the Montana Seed Act.
 At a minimum, hemp seed sellers must have a Montana Seed Labeler license.
 More information about the seed program and licensing requirements are available on the Montana Department of Agriculture's Seed Program web page at: https://agr.mt.gov/Seed-Program.